hdais/unbound-bloomfilter/README.md

   This patch for unbound adds a new blocking mode "softblock".
-It learns QNAMEs resulted in NOERROR using bloomfilter at all time, and if you applied a domain to softblock and unbound receives queries for this domain it accepts only QNAMEs whose result was NOERROR in past.
+It learns QNAMEs resulted in NOERROR using bloomfilter at all time, and if you applied a domain to softblock and unbound receives queries for this domain, it accepts only QNAMEs whose result was NOERROR in past.
 So it will effectively refuses only bad random queries (result will be cache miss and NXDOMAIN).

-# To Enabe softblock bloomfilter learning
+# To Enable softblock bloomfilter learning

   set these options in unbound.conf: